-Area Board responsibilities Governance and transparency: Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision making, and transparent reporting of financial and performance information.
+Governance and transparency: Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision making, and transparent reporting of financial and performance information.
 The Board is responsible for establishing arrangements to ensure the proper conduct of its affairs including the legality of activities and transactions, and for monitoring the adequacy and effectiveness of these arrangements.
+Those charged with governance should be involved in monitoring these arrangements.
 The Board is also responsible for establishing effective and appropriate internal audit and risk management functions.
-Value for money: Value for money is concerned with the appropriate use of resources and ensuring continual improvement of services delivered.
-The Board has a specific responsibility to ensure that arrangements have been made to secure best value.
-They are responsible for ensuring that these matters are given due priority and resources, and that proper procedures are established and operate satisfactorily.
+Value for money: Value for The Board has a specific responsibility to ensure that money is concerned with the arrangements have been made to secure best value. appropriate use of resources and They are responsible for ensuring that these matters ensuring continual improvement are given due priority and resources, and that proper of services delivered. procedures are established and operate satisfactorily.